Ted Atkins: Post RAF

 Atkins began selling bottled oxygen for climbers through a company called Topout Oxygeneering, and was later credited by the Nepalese Mountaineering Association with reducing the death rate from 1:10 to less than 1:700.
 The demand was such that Atkins left the RAF to concentrate on his new business.
 He went on to produce a new cylinder, cylinder valve, regulator and flow controller.
-Eventually he built a plant to produce oxygen in Nepal in order to guarantee the quality of the gas.
+Eventually, he built a plant to produce oxygen in Nepal in order to guarantee the quality of the gas.

 He also collaborated with the Everest Skydive Team to develop a better oxygen system for jumps exiting the aircraft at a similar altitude to the summit of Everest.
 The Topout Aero skydive system went on to become the industry standard.
-At the same time he went to Ama Dablam Base Camp to make an attempt at a world record skydive, in tandem with Tom Noonan, landing at 15,000 feet above sea level.
+At the same time he went to the Ama Dablam Base Camp to make an attempt at a world record skydive, in tandem with Tom Noonan, landing at 15,000 feet above sea level.

 In 2015, Atkins was advisor to chef Sat Bains when the latter launched an attempt to raise £100,000 for Community Action Nepal by hosting a dinner party 23,000 feet above sea level.
 Bains had to be brought down the mountain by Atkins and hospitalised.
-Atkins himself also set a record for a set the highest-ever boat ride, when he by paddling a collapsible boat over a glacial lake at 6,300 metres on the slopes of Everest.
+Atkins himself also set a record for the highest-ever boat ride, by paddling a collapsible boat across a glacial lake at 6,300 metres on the slopes of Everest.

 Atkins was a Science and Engineering Ambassador for young people into science and engineering, and delivered talks in many countries, including Italy where he lived.
 In Nepal he was involved with several charity organizations and was a trustee of an orphanage.
 He wrote a column in the Nepali Times about the mountaineering experience in Nepal, with the aim of making things better.
 His last column was published on 18 May 2018, and recorded his concerns about the quality of oxygen equipment being sold to climbers.